mfkhan267/my_jenkins_app/jenkins_on_azure/README.md

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/1b528afd-7e76-4744-a7f9-113633cad0ff)

 Enter the information for the first admin user and select **Save and Continue**.
+I highly recommend that you create the admin user by the same name as the admin user that you created with the VM creation step.

 On the **Instance Configuration** page, select **Save and Finish**.